 Bachelor of Science

 The bioengineering (BioE) curriculum provides both breadth and depth across the range of engineering domains such as mechanical, electrical, computer or software engineering.
-The program prepares graduates to have an understanding of biology and physiology, and the capability to apply advanced mathematics, science and engineering to solve the problems at the interface of engineering and biology.
-The bioengineering curriculum prepares graduates with the ability to make measurements on and interpret data from living systems and to address the problems associated with the interaction between living and non-living materials and systems.
+The program prepares graduates to have an understanding of biology and physiology, as well as the capability to apply advanced mathematics, science and engineering to solve the problems at the interface of engineering and biology.
+The BioE curriculum prepares graduates with the ability to make measurements on and interpret data from living systems and to address the problems associated with the interaction between living and non-living materials and systems.
 The BioE curriculum blends theoretical knowledge with hands-on experiential learning which culminates with a year-long, interdisciplinary team-based capstone design project.

 The educational objectives of the Bachelor of Science degree program in Bioengineering are as follows:

 - Bioengineering graduates will have the interdisciplinary training that will allow them to have successful careers in industry, research and development and in regulatory agencies, academia or clinical work.

 - Bioengineering graduates will have the organizational, leadership, and communication skills to achieve success in their chosen careers.

 - Bioengineering graduates will have critical thinking and problem solving skills to support interdisciplinary teams that may include physicians, molecular biologists, physiologists and other engineers.